b04901014/UUVC/README.md

 4. [textless-lib](https://github.com/facebookresearch/textlesslib)

 See `setup.sh` for details of package installation (especially if you have problem on installing textless-lib).
 I used 1.12.1 for pytorch and 1.7.7 for pytorch lightning.
-No guarantee the compatability of other versions.
+No guarantee for the compatability of other versions.

 ## Get Vocoder
 We use the pretrained [HiFi-GAN vocoder](https://github.com/jik876/hifi-gan).